JamesEarle/MLDeploy/README.md

 # MLDeploy
-Score and Deploy a Machine Learning model on Azure
+Deploy a trained Machine Learning model on Azure